AGoliath/webstack/readme.md

 ## Files and Folders

-Core Source development happens in app/
-Translation files live in po/
-Testcases can be found in test/
+Edit source files in app/, translations in po/, and testcases in test/.

 Below app/ there are